 Egg crate foam mattress toppers cost roughly $15 to $150.

-As a rule, the higher you go in the above price ranges, the larger, thicker, and more durable the mattress topper.
+As a rule, the higher you go in these price ranges, the larger, thicker, and more durable the mattress topper.

-A. Not everyone needs a mattress topper, but many people find a topper make their mattress more comfortable.
-If you wake up with back or joint pain, it could be due to an uncomfortable or unsupportive mattress, and a mattress topper could help to remedy.
-Even if you find your mattress reasonably comfortable, it should be even moreso with a quality topper.
+A. Not everyone needs a mattress topper, but many people find a topper makes their mattress more comfortable.
+If you wake up with back or joint pain, it could be due to an uncomfortable or unsupportive mattress, and a mattress topper could help to remedy it.
+Even if you find your mattress reasonably comfortable, it should be even more comfortable with a quality topper.

 A. Unfortunately, a mattress topper won't do much good if your mattress has sunk in the middle, as the topper will simply mold itself into the depression.
 In this case, you really need to replace your whole mattress.
 However, if you can't afford to do so at present, a basic mattress topper could be used to make your mattress more comfortable in the interim.